-- 1. A minimum of 33 credit hours in political science or closely related courses, including three hours of quantitative methods.
+A minimum of 33 credit hours in political science or closely related courses, including six hours of research methods, POLS 5003 and POLS 5013.
 A minimum of 21 hours of political science graduate seminars (seminars numbered 5000 or above); either a six-hour thesis or a three-hour creative research paper; and additional graduate level courses in political science to complete the 33-hour requirement.
-The student must successfully defend the thesis or creative component orally before the faculty committee. - 2.
-Satisfactory completion of comprehensive exams in the last semester of the student's program in two of the following areas: American politics, comparative politics, international politics, public administration, public policy, public law or women and politics. - 3.
+The student must successfully defend the thesis or creative component orally before the faculty committee.

+- Satisfactory completion of comprehensive exams in two of the following areas: American politics, comparative politics, international politics, public administration, public policy, public law or women and politics. - 3.
 Minimum 3.00 grade-point average, with only one grade of "C" allowed.